 In life we occasionally push through obstacles we don’t enjoy to accomplish a higher, more important goal.
 As dancers, most of our hurdles have to do with the constant close interaction we have with each other, and include things like spit, sweat, and body odor.
-Let's be honest... the human body is naturally gross and smelly, and because I don’t want anyone feeling weighed down with germs while trying to be beautiful and heroic on the dance floor, here is my guide to partial relief.
+Let's be honest... the human body is naturally gross and smelly, and because we don’t want anyone feeling weighed down with germs while trying to be beautiful and heroic on the dance floor, here is our guide to partial relief.

 Avoiding "The Clammy Hand Dance Invitation"

 Everyone deals with perspiration; not just as a dancer, but in our everyday lives.
 Some struggle with it more than others and that’s normal.
 If we didn’t sweat the end result would not look good for the human race.
 Luckily for us, there are ways to maintain this!

 Don’t be afraid to have a sweat towel with you on your lessons, in group classes, at parties, or at a dance event where you know you’ll be moving a lot.
 You would have one at the gym, so why not while dancing?